EthanBlaisAlarms/EthanBlaisAlarms/sllboces/README.md

 # SLLBOCES Folder
 This folder is NOT related to the EthanBlaisAlarms website.
-It is used as the location where the website developer places files for his schoolwork.
 These files are not to be treated as parts of the official webpage.
+For more information, continue reading this README.md.

+Teacher name: David Wells
+Purpose: This folder was created to store all of my project work for my Seaway Tech Software Development course.
+These projects are for educational use only.